GageHarmon/LunarNextFE/lunarnext/README.md

 Frontend repo for LunarBreeze Next.js

+# Code that refers to "Comments" is referring to the Notes section of the tickets.

 # CREDITS

 ChatGPT played a huge part in debugging and getting skeleton code for specific functions.